 The Hoover ONEPWR Cordless is amazingly portable.
 It weighs very little and has an integrated carrying handle to make it easier to bring with you from room to room.

 The Hoover ONEPWR Cordless has decent battery performance.
-It provides just under 15 minutes of continuous runtime on a single charge.
+Like the Hoover ONEPWR Evolve Pet, it's part of Hoover's ONEPWR range of products with swappable battery packs, though the 2.0 Ah battery pack that the hand vacuum comes with yields a shorter runtime than the 4.0 Ah battery that comes with the Evolve Pet. provides just under 15 minutes of continuous runtime on a single charge.
 The battery charges quite quickly, taking about 75 minutes to return to full capacity, which is much faster than other vacuums that have comparable battery life, such as the Shark UltraCyclone Pet Pro+.
 Unfortunately, you need to press a button on the battery pack to turn on its indicator lights, which show how much charge is left.
 If you aren't paying attention and forget to check, you can run out of battery without warning.
 When placed on its charging cradle, the indicator lights turn on one at a time, with all four lights turning solid white and then completely off once it's fully charged.

 The Hoover ONEPWR Cordless is a simple vacuum with practically no extra features.
 There's an easily-accessible power button on its handle, which needs to be slid forward to turn the vacuum on.